fresheneesz/lima/README.md

 * object literals
   * override
   * `_`
+	* prevent _ from being declared or used outside the context of an object member initialization
   * require self for members that alias a variable from an upper scope
   * operators
     * `.`